 Why Google Maps?

-The reason you need Google Maps is because there are many cities in the world where Apple has not yet added public transport information.
+The reason you need Google Maps is because I’ve found some cities in the world where Apple doesn’t give you public transport information.
 So if you want to use public transport then you need Google’s help.
-In addition, if you tell Google maps to take you to “the port” while you are in Naples in Italy it will know the place you want is Stazione Maritima – Apple Maps may need a little help to find the same place.
-I must admit I prefer Apple Maps because it’s a little easier to use and it works well with Siri but I use Google mostly when I’m travelling overseas.
+In addition, if you tell Google maps to take you to “the port” while you are in Naples in Italy.
+It knows the place you want is Stazione Maritima.
+Apple Maps may need a little more specific help to find the same place.
+I must admit I prefer Apple Maps because it’s easier to use and it works well with Siri but I use Google mostly when I’m travelling overseas.

 Open Google Maps

-When you open Google Maps it looks like this…
+When you open Google Maps the current version looks like this…

 Of course, this is near my place and your map will show your place, as a blue dot in the centre of the map.

 There is a search bar at the top.
 If you touch the bar it should bring up a keyboard so you can type in any address you want to reach.
-You can put in most places in the world, if thats what you want to do, but as a start, I suggest you type in a local address you can walk to. because I suggest you do just that to get a feel of what happens as you move along.
-Note that while you type the address in the search bar, Google tries to guess what you are trying to type in and as soon as it has guessed correctly, you just touch the right answer in the list and it will type the rest of the address for you.
+You can put in most places in the world, if that’s what you want to do.
+But as a start, I suggest you type in a local address you can walk to.
+That way you can get a feel of what happens as you move along.
+Note that while you type the address in the search bar, Google tries to guess where you’re going as you type.
+As soon as it has guessed correctly, just touch the right answer in the list and it will type the rest of the address for you.

-So if I put in 31 Panache Street – that’s the street behind me, it puts a red pin on the location.
-So why not give it a try.
+I put in 31 Panache Street – that’s the street behind me, it puts a red pin on the location.
+So give it a try.
 Type in a local address into your search bar.
 You need to get a feel for how to use the maps when you are walking before you drive somewhere.

-If Google Street view is available a small picture of the address you are looking for will appear in the bottom.
+If Google Street view is available a picture of the destination will appear in the bottom.
 You can touch it to make it bigger or ignore it.
 Have a play, you cant go too far wrong!

 On the right hand side towards the bottom of the screen, there are two buttons.
-The top one always looks the same – it’s a circle with a dot in the middle.
-Pressing that button gives you a map of your surrounding area, and it will put a blue dot to show where it thinks you are.
+The top one always looks the same – it’s a circle with an arrow in the middle.
+Pressing that button gives you a map of your current surrounding area, with a blue dot to show where it thinks you are.
 If you get lost anytime – just press that button and it will show you where you are on the map.
 This can be a lifesaver when you are lost in some country overseas and don’t know which way to go next.
 If your phone has a data connection, then it will work.

 The second button is the “take me there” button.
-The image in the centre will change from time to time.
+The image in the centre may change from time to time.
 It starts off as an arrow but when an address is entered.
 Pressing the button will bring up a menu at the bottom.
 The left hand side button is “Directions”.
 You won’t be surprised to learn that means give me directions to here I’m going.
 When you press it, you can choose to go by car, public transport, walk, Uber or bike. it will have an image of a train, a person or two anda car depending on the last choice you made.
-As you can see here if I touch the bottom button the screen changes to this…
+As you can see here if I touch the directions button the screen changes to something like this…

 On the top under the address I want to reach, is a bar that slides to the right and left.
 This is where you select how you are going to get there.
 You can change that by selecting the person walking, the car (for driving) or the train symbol for public transport.
 You simply touch any symbol you can see, then slide left or right to get to the correct symbol.
 Then you touch that symbol that best describes how you want to get there.

 After choosing the address I want to go to, and how I’m going to get there, all I need to do is start the navigation system.
-Pressing the bottom blue button again (it’s an arrow now) will start the trip and it will give me spoken instructions as I proceed to walk or drive.
+Pressing the bottom “Start” button will start the trip and it will give me spoken instructions as I proceed to walk or drive.
 I’ve used the public transport quite a bit on busses in Sydney because it showed me how far I was from the stop where I needed to get off.
-So I watched the blue dot move along the route we were on and as I got near enough to my stop, I pressed the drive stop button in the bus and the drive stopped for me.
+I watched the blue dot move along the route we were on and as I got near enough to my stop, I pressed the drive stop button in the bus and the drive stopped for me.

-So why not enter an address near you and give it a try.
-Try a place you can walk to even if its just the end of the street.
+So why not enter an address near you ago for a walk even if its just the end of the street.
 You can then get used to having it tell you where to go and find out what happens when you get there.
-You can even take a few wrong turns to see how polite the phone voice is.
-It never gets tired of telling you the correct way.
-With a bit of practice you’ll find you desperately need your smartphone whenever you travel – and not only that, you can go for a walk with your grandkids one day soon and show them how smart you are at using technology.
+You can even take a few wrong turns to see how polite the voice is.
+It actually never gets tired of telling you the correct way.
+With a bit of practice you’ll find you desperately need your smartphone whenever you travel.
+Not only that, you can go for a walk with your grandkids one day soon and show them how smart you are at using technology.

-Of course, if you have an iPhone, you can simply press and hold the home button on your phone until a blank screen appears with a line across the bottom, then say “Take me to 31 Panache Street” and let the button go.
+Of course, if you have an iPhone, you can simply press and hold the home button on your phone until a circle appears on the bottom, and let the button go.
+Then say “Take me to 31 Panache Street” .
 Apple Maps will start, give you instruction on how to get there and take you there.
 Don’t forget, when you get to the house behind me, give me a wave!